Dr. Mary Inman

 Areas of expertise

-Mary studied people’s perceptions of discrimination for 15 years, wrote two books that teach undergraduates how to do psychological research and then shifted her research interests to body image concerns.
+Mary studied people’s perceptions of discrimination for 15 years, wrote two books that teach undergraduates how to do psychological research, and then shifted her research interests to body image concerns.
+She has been interviewed about her recent research for articles in the popular press, including the Associated Press and Christianity Today.

 She enjoys collaborating with students to conduct, present and write up research.
 She engages students in her research on identifying the causes of, and solutions to, low body esteem.
 Her second line of research examines how people determine whether an event reflects discrimination.
 She has created manipulations to determine whether people can enlarge their definition of discrimination.